srisahaj/DBMS-assignment--1/README.md

-DBMS Lab — ER Forensics: Find the Hidden Modeling Flaws
+# DBMS Lab — ER Forensics

-Question 1 — University Course Registration
+# Question 1 — University Course Registration

 The main problem is that Course is being used for both the course catalog and the actual course offering.
 A course can be offered in different semesters and can have multiple sections, so we need a separate "Section" entity.